MilesMickelson/New-Portfolio/README.md

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

 Thank you for your interest in myself and this website, I took enjoyment in the developing process and acquired a myriad of knowledge and tools along the way.
-My mission for this project was to complete a website built with the result being one of high performance, optimization, proper accessibility, and include an entertaining theme.
-Built with Node, React, Parcel, and Sass, and a customized ES-Lint AirBNB configuration for clean and purposeful code.
-The website is 100% responsive across all devices and screen sizes without a single media query; while also maintaining maximum browser compatibility and a brand logo for every space.
-Implementing the lighthouse tool to audit and review its feedback, I was able to maximize performance, accessibility, best practices, and search engine optimization.
-Google analytics informative data collection will support continuous improvement.
+My mission for this project was to develop a high quality website and showcase my creative abilities.
+To do so, I used Node, React, Parcel, Sass, and a custom ES-Lint AirBNB configuration for clean and concise code.
+This website is fully responsive across all screen sizes, without the use of a single media query, and maintain utmost browser compatibility.
+I was able to maximize performance, accessibility, best practices, and search engine optimization by utilizing the Lighthouse module.
+The final audit score and details are outlined below.
+Further, Google analytics informative data collection will support continuous improvement.

 * **Thank you**, ***-Miles Mickelson***

 <!-- TODO's -->

-# 1.
---Rename files after deployment

-# 2.
 --Icon & art accrediting

 * *Improvements*
+--"Bubbling animation to audit score img
 --HMR, with Express?
 --Dynamic animations of nav-icons based on path/location instead of boolean --Gradient background behind parchment image